 As a Dane County Park, trails and grounds are open from sunrise to sunset, year-round.
 Dogs are welcome but must always be leashed and owners must pick up and dispose of all pet waste.
-A charcoal grill is available for public use near the picnic and gardens area.
-Campfires are allowed with an event permit only.
+A charcoal grill and firepit are available in the historic farmyard area for public use on a first-come, first-served basis (unless marked as reserved for a private rental).

 All building images credit: Schumacher Archives

 Henry Schumacher built this house in 1906 for his new bride, Eveline Busby, for $5,000.
 It has four bedrooms, a parlor, dining room and a large kitchen.
 Marcella was the only child to live in this house.
 She lived here until her death in 1993.
 Since then, the Friends of Schumacher Farm have restored much of the interior back to what it may have looked like in the 1920s.
 Many of the items in the house are original to the farm.

 In 1908, Henry Schumacher built the barn for $1,200.
 It has a wood frame and hay loft.
 Back then, the entire community chipped in to build the structure.
 A cement floor was laid by Dane County Parks and electricity was run to both levels.
 Two new sliding barn doors were added to the front and the original front window was re-framed and restored to its original functionality.
 Also pictured is a 1926 windmill.
 Go to this news article for more on the windmill installation.

 The granary was used to store the grain that fed the farm animals.
 The grain was stored on the second floor in bins and farmers used the chutes on the first floor to put grain into buckets to feed the animals.
 This granary has five chutes, one in each of the four “rooms” and one in the entryway.
 Our granary is not original to Schumacher Farm, but it is from the same time period.
 Vincent Lacy donated the building in 1999 and it was restored on-site.